Andre Thomas: Legislative and ethical discussions

 Thomas's case has raised questions about the laws governing insanity defenses, especially on the concept of distinguishing right from wrong.
 The wording of Texas law was more favorable to such defenses until 1982, when there was public outcry following the acquittal of John Hinckley Jr. after his assassination attempt on Ronald Reagan.
 Politicians have attempted legislative changes to codify the idea that a sane defendant should be one who appreciates (rather than "knows") the difference between right and wrong.
 Such wording changes have been rejected in the Texas legislature several times.

 While a defendant acquitted on an insanity defense usually goes to a psychiatric hospital and remains under supervision of the court even if they are eventually released, Texas law prohibits the defense or the prosecution from telling jurors what will happen to a defendant in the case of such an acquittal.
-Texas Representative Senfronia Thompson introduced House Bill 1150, which would have included the wording change from "know" to "appreciate" and would have required that jurors were informed of the possible consequences of acquittal for defendants like Thomas who pursue an insanity defense.
+Texas Representative Senfronia Thompson introduced House Bill 1150, which would have included the wording change from "know" to "appreciate" and would have required that jurors be informed of the possible consequences of acquittal for defendants like Thomas who pursue an insanity defense.
 The bill was left pending in a subcommittee in 2009.

 In a 2015 publication, the Office of the United Nations High Commissioner for Human Rights highlighted the ethical questions in the cases of Thomas and fellow Texas death row inmate Scott Panetti, saying that "through no fault of their own, they are tormented souls suffering from devastating afflictions that leave them unable to think and reason like people who are not so afflicted ...
 That is greater punishment than any court can impose."